Shepherd’s Center of Hamilton County is looking for volunteers!

 Shepherd’s Center of Hamilton County’s Together Today Program provides an excellent opportunity for older adults to meet on a regular basis, make new friends, and have a wonderful time socializing.
 Each session begins with light breakfast and social time full of games and catching up with friends.
 Lunch is provided and is followed by a planned activity or presentation.

-Together Today Lead Volunteer Opportunity serves as the “welcome committee” who welcomes all new members to the group and helps them join activities.
+Together Today Lead Volunteer serves as the “welcome committee” and welcomes all new members to the group and helps them join activities.
 The lead volunteer helps keep the group on task and welcomes the sponsors and gets them set up for lunch/activity.
 The lead volunteer will also be the point of contact for SCHC staff.

 Adults with limited decisional capacity in one or more areas of their life as determined by the court benefit from the Hamilton County VASIA Guardianship Program and Shepherd’s Center of Hamilton County.
 Guardianship is a dramatic intervention; it is a legal appointment by the court after careful consideration and evaluation to determine that less restrictive options for assistance would not be enough.